-[LSB11] presents a method inferring gender from hand written texts with a 67.5 % accuracy.
+Liwicki and others [LSB11] presented a method inferring gender from hand written texts with a 67.5 % accuracy.

-[GC08] combines image based gender and age classifiers with the cultural information provided by first names to recognize people with no labeled examples with results near to 60 % accurate.
+Gallagher and others [GC08] combines image based gender and age classifiers with the cultural information provided by first names to recognize people with no labeled examples with results near to 60 % accurate.

-[AKFS03] explains that females use many more pronouns, while males use many more noun specifiers, in a large subset of the British National Corpus covering a range of genres.
-Therefore, [KAS02] presented a document classification system with accuracy of approximately 80 %.
-[CCS11] exposes a feature selection and a model built using machine learning resulting in 85.1 % accurate rate for identifying gender from text.
+Argamon and others [AKFS03] explains that females use many more pronouns, while males use many more noun specifiers, in a large subset of the British National Corpus covering a range of genres.
+Therefore, Koppel and others [KAS02] presented a document classification system with accuracy of approximately 80 %.
+Cheng and others [CCS11] exposes a feature selection and a model built using machine learning resulting in 85.1 % accurate rate for identifying gender from text.